Italy elects senior judge Sergio Mattarella as president

 As the ballots were counted out loud in the Chamber of Deputies, the 1,009 parliamentarians and regional officials eligible to vote burst into applause when Mattarella's name surpassed the 505-vote threshold, making him Italy's 12th president since World War Two.

 Mattarella, 73, who is little known to most Italians, got 665 votes.
 He will be sworn in on Tuesday at 10 a.m.
-(0400 ET) for a seven-year term, taking over from 89-year-old Giorgio Napolitano, who resigned earlier this month.
+(0900 GMT) for a seven-year term, taking over from 89-year-old Giorgio Napolitano, who resigned earlier this month.

 "Keep up the good work, President Mattarella.
 Long live Italy!"
 Renzi tweeted after the vote, while Pope Francis sent his congratulations by old-fashioned telegram.